Run Your Slab Up Your Backsplash

 Slab stone may cost a bit more than the tiled alternative, but many designers feel it’s well worth the investment – how about you?

-Carrara White
+Fantasy White

-The iconic elegance of Carrara White marble will make you want to install it everywhere, and it’s a natural choice to continue upward from your marble countertop into your backsplash design as well.
-With its dramatic gray veining, it’s a cool and eye-catching wall covering, a perfect match for white cabinetry, natural wood, wrought iron, punched tin, or just about any classic design element you could desire.
+The iconic elegance of Fantasy White marble will make you want to install it everywhere, and it’s a natural choice to continue upward from your marble countertop into your backsplash design as well.
+With its dramatic gray veining, it’s a cool and eye-catching wall covering, a perfect match for steel-grey cabinetry, natural wood, wrought iron, punched tin, or just about any classic design element you could desire.

 Featuring a cream-colored background with subtle veins of gold and beige, Crema Marfil marble is a natural choice for slab-style backsplashes.
 It works well in a contemporary design scheme, in any size room.
 Even a small backsplash installation, coordinated with a matching countertop, adds an opulent touch.

 If you’re looking for a way to add just that extra bit of upscale elegance to your kitchen or bath design, a natural stone slab can be your solution.
-A marble, granite, or quartz countertop slab continued to the wall is an extra cost, but well worth the expense.
-In fact, since the eye is naturally drawn to vertical surfaces, installing a slab backsplash even in a small area can achieve big results.
+A marble, granite, or quartzite countertop slab continued to the wall is an extra cost, but well worth the expense.

 READ MORE ABOUT MSI BACKSPLASH TILE